 For example, Oregon has the Oregon Promise Grant where most tuition costs at any Oregon community college for recent high school graduates and GED recipients are covered.

-They pay for books, fees, transportation, tuition and more.
+They pay for books, fees, transportation, tuition, and more.

-Now there are only 11 states total that offer this program, but it would be a shame if you didn’t take advantage it.
+Now there are only 11 states total that offer this program, but it would be a shame if you didn’t take advantage of it.

-Check the map at the bottom of this page to see if this something you can get.
+Check the map at the bottom of this page to see if this is something you can get.

 And if not:

 It’s always a smart idea to start your college degree at a community college when possible.
-Wait to pay the big bucks for a university until you HAVE to, to progress on your degree path.
+Wait to pay the big bucks for a university until you absolutely HAVE to progress on your degree path.

 Something to watch out for, though:

-If you are planning on starting at community college and then moving onto another college, check to see if the classes will transfer.
+If you are planning on starting at community college and then moving on to another college, check to see if the classes will transfer.